mbari-org/humpback-whale-song-detection/README.md

 ## Development

-With the environment setup in place, which can be done with:
+With the environment setup in place using uv:

     just setup